conradoqg/naivecoin/README.md

 ### What is blockchain
 [From Wikipedia](https://en.wikipedia.org/wiki/Blockchain_(database)) : Blockchain is a distributed database that maintains a continuously-growing list of records called blocks secured from tampering and revision.

-### Key concepts of Naivechain
+### Key concepts of NotSoNaivechain
 Check also [this blog post](https://medium.com/@lhartikk/a-blockchain-in-200-lines-of-code-963cc1cc0e54#.dttbm9afr5) for a more detailed overview of the key concepts
-* HTTP interface to control the node
-* Use Websockets to communicate with other nodes (P2P)
+* HTTP interface to control the node and to communicate with other nodes (P2P)
-* Super simple "protocols" in P2P communication
-* Data is not persisted in nodes
 * No proof-of-work or proof-of-stake: a block can be added to the blockchain without competition

 ![alt tag](img/naivechain_blockchain.png)